clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 | B     | Median    |     2 |
 | B     | SD        |  1.33 |

-A common cue to use `spread()` is you have measurements of different quantities in the same column.
+A common cue to use `spread()` is having measurements of different quantities in the same column.

 spread() Illustration: Before